Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 Account Debit Credit

-If Marcus's balance was previously accrued at a lower rate (say, before a raise), you'd book the difference as additional Vacation Expense in the period of the payout.
+If Marcus's balance was previously accrued at a lower rate (before a raise, for example), book the difference as additional Vacation Expense in the period of the payout.

 Year-End True-Up

-At fiscal year-end, Dana reconciles every employee's actual unused hours against the Accrued Vacation Payable ledger balance.
-Suppose the ledger shows $41,200 but the employee-level schedule totals $43,800.
-She records:
+At fiscal year-end, reconcile every employee's actual unused hours against the Accrued Vacation Payable ledger balance.
+If the ledger shows $41,200 but the employee-level schedule totals $43,800, record:

 Account Debit Credit

-This reconciliation catches rate changes, tracking errors, and policy updates that accumulated over the year.
-Dana does it quarterly now, a habit she picked up after the $47,000 surprise.
+This reconciliation catches rate changes, tracking errors, and policy updates that accumulated during the year.
+Doing it quarterly rather than annually keeps the adjustments smaller and errors visible before they compound.

 Scenario Debit Credit Timing